googlefonts/googlefonts.github.io/gf-guide/hosting.md

 ## Software for working with GitHub

 -   The [**GitHub CLI**](https://cli.github.com/) [(Command Line Interface)](https://cli.github.com/) is a tool for using GitHub from the command line.
-It makes it possible to use all Github features using git commands from a Terminal prompt.
+It makes it possible to use all GitHub features using git commands from a Terminal prompt.
 -   [**GitHub Desktop**](https://desktop.github.com/) and **[Sourcetree](https://www.sourcetreeapp.com)** are open-source GUI applications for interacting with GitHub.
 -   There are also plugins for Glyphs and RoboFont which allow you to commit to GitHub on save.

 Don’t hesitate to search the Internet for how to install the SSH key properly according to your chosen environment, as it is different depending on your OS and software.

-## Github workflow
+## GitHub workflow

 ### Repositories: administer files, manage the work and collaborate with others

 **A repository** (or “repo”) is a place to save the project’s files and work history, allowing you to share, review and track the project's development.

--   If you are working on a new project, you must create a new repository using our template outlined below.
+-   If you are working on a new project, you will need to create a new repository using our template, as outlined below.
 -   If you contribute to an existing project, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) it into your GitHub account and later return your changes using a [PR](https://docs.github.com/en/get-started/quickstart/github-flow#create-a-pull-request) (Pull Request).

 Both new repos and forked ones will be located in your GitHub account, and they are called the `remote` repositories because the “source” of the repository is hosted remotely on GitHub.

 The forked repo will be the `origin` remote location, while the source repo will be `upstream` remote location.

 After you have created or forked a repo, you will need to *clone* the repository to have a local copy on your computer to access, edit, and later sync the files between locations.
-Be aware that Clone has a very specific word command meaning in Git, which in this environment is meaningful and differs from "duplicate" in a much more general sense.
-Please make yourself familiar with [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Be aware that "clone" has a very specific word command meaning in Git, which in this environment is meaningful and differs from "duplicate" in a much more general sense.
+Please make yourself familiar with [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 Having the repository hosted remotely allows you to keep different copies of the same files that could be at different stages of development, and this also allows for multiple collaborators to be working on the same project in a planned and synchronized way.